About

 History and Community

-Since its inception in 1950, Cornell's East Asia Program (EAP) has stood as the focal point for research, teaching, and outreach on East Asia.
-It serves as a campus-wide network of specialists devoted to the study of contemporary and historical East Asia, including the region's relationship to the U.S. Today, EAP draws its membership of 45 core faculty and 57 affiliated and associated faculty from 8 of Cornell's 12 schools and colleges, many of whom are prominent leaders in their scholarly fields.
+Since its inception in 1950, Cornell's East Asia Program (EAP) has been a focal point for research, teaching, and outreach on East Asia.
+It serves as a campuswide network of specialists devoted to the study of contemporary and historical East Asia, including the region's relationship to the U.S. Today, EAP draws its membership of 45 core faculty and 57 affiliated and associated faculty, many of whom are prominent leaders in their scholarly fields, from eight of Cornell's 12 schools and colleges.

 East Asia Program Executive Structure